Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 in programming, C programmers often use pointers to access array elements. </span>

 ```
-	These two versions of putstr( )— one with array indexing and one with pointers— illustrate how you
+	These two versions of putstr() - one with array indexing and one with pointers— illustrate how you
 	can use pointers in place of array indexing.
-The putstr( ) function writes a string to the standard
+The putstr() function writes a string to the standard
 	output device one character at a time.

 	/* Index s as an array. */